Skip to main content

 • The package file is in the format {PackageId}.{Version}.nupkg, such as NdExt1.1.0.0.nupkg.

-• The samples folder and templates folder are used when registering Next Design sample and template functions.
-When you create a project file with NDExt new, the samples folder and templates folder are created in the pkgContents folder, so place the Next Design project file and template file under them.
-When you build a package with ndext pack, it will be automatically registered in the package.
+• The samples and templates folders are used to register Next Design samples and template functions.
+When you create a project file with NDExt new, the samples and templates folders are created in the pkgContents folder.
+Place your Next Design project file and template files under these folders.
+They will be automatically registered in the package when you build it with ndext pack.

 1. Add a package source.